 Hi everyone!
-Today I’m sharing the crazy makeover of an antique cabinet I picked up at a garage sale for just $40.
+Today I’m sharing the unbelievable makeover of an antique cabinet I picked up at a garage sale for just $40.
 It was tired and old and in major need of some TLC.
 It was also one of those things where I didn’t need a cabinet in this shape or size but it just spoke to me and said “Colleen, please take me home and make me pretty again”.
 Fortunately, I love painted furniture so I listened.

 This post contains affiliate links and is a review of Country Chic Paint.
 All opinions are 100% my own, as always, pinkie swear.